-Your Northwestern Medicine COVID-19 vaccination record contains the same key documentation that is included on a COVID-19 vaccination record card from the Centers for Disease Control and Prevention (CDC):
+Your Northwestern Medicine COVID-19 vaccination record contains the same key documentation that is included on a COVID-19 vaccination card from the Centers for Disease Control and Prevention (CDC).

-- If you received your final COVID-19 vaccine dose prior to April 12, you can request a CDC card be mailed to your home using the methods below.
+As of April 12, patients receive a CDC COVID-19 vaccination card when they get the vaccine.
+If you received your final COVID-19 vaccine dose prior to that date, you can request a CDC card be mailed to your home using the methods below.
 Please note that duplicate CDC cards are not available due to limited supply.

 To request a CDC card through MyNM: